astefanutti/metrics-aspectj/README.md

 }
 ```

-In that example, _Metrics AspectJ_ will automatically create a `Timer` instance with the provided `name`
-and inline around the method invocation with the needed code to time the method execution using that `Timer` instance.
+At weaving time, _Metrics Aspects_ will detect the `@Metrics` annotation, scan all the declared methods of the target class
+that are annotated with the _Metrics_ annotations, then create and register the corresponding `Metric`s and finally
+weave its aspects around these methods so that at runtime, these generated `Metric`s get called according
+to the `Metrics` annotations specification.

-### Registry Resolution and the `@Metrics` Annotation
+### Registry Resolution and the `@Registry` Annotation

-The `@Metrics` annotation provides the way to declare the `MetricRegistry` to register the generated `Metric`s into.
+The `@Registry` annotation provides the way to declare the `MetricRegistry` to register the generated `Metric`s into.
 It targets classes and is ultimately used to create the `Metric`s and weave the _Metrics AspectJ_ aspects into the annotated class.

-The `@Metrics.registry` mandatory attribute must be a valid EL expression that evaluates either to
+The `@Registry.value` mandatory `String` attribute must be a valid EL expression that evaluates either to
 the registry name or the registry instance.
 The result of that EL expression evaluation is the `MetricRegistry`
 used to register the `Metric` generated each time a _Metrics_ annotation is present on that class methods into.